LadyElyssa/LadyElyssaTacoTrails/README.md

 * A set of Trails for collecting just the Waypoints on every core map has also been included
 * All Racial Cities (Asura, Charr, Human, Norn, Sylvari)
 * Maguuma Wastes (Dry Top, The Silverwastes)
-* Ruins of Orr (Straits of Devastation, Malchor's Leap, Cursed Shore)
 * Heart of Thorns (HoT) - excluding Dragon Stand
 * Path of Fire (PoF)
 * End of Dragons (EoD)